CPR HLTAID001 Provide Cardiopulmonary Resuscitation

-When a person’s heart stops, we know as being in ‘cardiac arrest’.
+Your CPR COURSE with First Aid Brisbane.
+When a person’s heart stops, this is known as ‘cardiac arrest’.
 They are not responding to you and not breathing.
-What is CPR or Cardiopulmonary resuscitation?
-CPR is a combination of techniques, including breaths and chest compression's.

-- FAB - First Aid Brisbane offer public courses North Brisbane in Clontarf & Redcliffe and South Brisbane in Wakerley.
+- FAB - First Aid Brisbane offer public courses North Brisbane in Clontarf & Redcliffe.

 - Our professional Trainers offer simple easy to follow CPR courses 7 times a week plenty for your to choose from.
 NO ONLINE OR FURTHER STUDY REQUIRED.

-- We will never let you down once you have paid for your course we guarentee IT WILL NEVER BE CANCELLED ON YOU.
+- We will never let you down once you have paid for your course we guarantee Courses are NEVER CANCELLED ON YOU.

 First Aid Brisbane ensure that by completing this course it will give you confidence to help in a life-saving and adding an AED increases the person’s chances of survival if started soon after the heart has stopped beating.